-When examining the differences in scale scores across groups defined by gender (female versus male students), socioeconomic status, and level of civic knowledge (Table 5.10), we found that on average there was a significant and substantial difference of almost ten scale points, or nearly one international standard deviation, in the average endorsement of gender equality scores between students with high and low levels of civic knowledge expressing more support.
+When examining the differences in scale scores across groups defined by gender (female versus male students), socioeconomic status, and level of civic knowledge (Table 5.10), we found that on average there was a significant and substantial difference of almost ten scale points, or nearly one international standard deviation, in the average endorsement of gender equality scores between students with high and low levels of civic knowledge with those with higher levels of civic knowledge expressing more support.
 This difference was significant in every country and was largest (11 points or more) in Chinese Taipei, Colombia, and Sweden.